GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/True_Sons#Archetypes

 #### Assault
-- fights from cover and moves cover to cover to avoid enemy fire
+- fights from cover and moves from cover to cover to avoid enemy fire
 - no weak point

 #### Engineer